lovasko/tabl/README.md

 table.

-Moreover, the `DecorUnion` and `DecorIsect` constructors are used to perform set operations on top of a list of decorations, union and intersection respectively.
+Moreover, the `DecorUnion` and `DecorIsect` constructors are used to perform set operations on top of a list of decorations - union and intersection respectively.

 The examples listed below demonstrate various decoration options and can